opalkelly-opensource/design-resources/Software/Alloy/frontpanel-react-components/README.md

-FrontPanel Chromium React Component Library
+FrontPanel Alloy React Component Library
 ==============================

-This Library provides a set of React Components intended for FrontPanel Chromium application development.
+This Library provides a set of React Components intended for FrontPanel Alloy application development.

 Prerequisites
 -------

-* FrontPanel application version 6.0 or greater
+* FrontPanel application version 6.0.0 or greater

-Applications using this library are required to run in the FrontPanel Chromium runtime environment provided by the Opal Kelly FrontPanel application.
-This library depends on the FrontPanel Chromium Core library.
+Applications using this library are required to run in the FrontPanel Alloy runtime environment provided by the Opal Kelly FrontPanel application.
+This library depends on the FrontPanel Alloy Core library.

 Installation
 -------